dfelinto/blender-manual/readme.rst

 - ``FIXME(Link Type Unsupported: ...`` we have a lot of these, could automate fixes.
 - There are links into http://wiki.blender.org, these need to be corrected
 - Fix titles, allowing only one ``h1`` per file (clearer menu structure)

-Conventions:

-- Choose a way to reference UI elements, ``:guilabel:`` is used all over, but may want to just use bold/italic.
-- lots of lines over 120 length (low priority)
-- check out the following syntax for titles

 .. code-block:: rst